manwar/theweeklychallenge/content/blog/reflection-or-mop.md

 ***
 <br>

-The inspiration for writing this blog post came from the creation of this [**LinkedIn post**](https://www.linkedin.com/posts/mohammadanwar_the-four-foundational-pillars-of-oop-abstraction-share-7488917976763588609-C8SQ).
+The inspiration for writing this blog post came from creation of this [**LinkedIn post**](https://www.linkedin.com/posts/mohammadanwar_the-four-foundational-pillars-of-oop-abstraction-share-7488917976763588609-C8SQ).

 `Reflection` refers to a programming language's capacity to analyse, alter, and execute its own code or structure during program's execution.